Which Banks Offer Free Wire Transfers?

 But this type of money transfer does come with fees.
 They’ll vary depending on whether they’re incoming, outgoing, domestic, or international.
 If you think you’ll frequently send money this way, a bank that lets you avoid wire transfer fees can help you save money.

-17 Banks & Credit Unions That Offer Free Wire Transfers
+16 Banks & Credit Unions That Offer Free Wire Transfers

 If you frequently send money via wire, consider opting for a bank that provides wire transfers without added fees, either online or in-branch.
-Here list of banks that offer fee-free wire transfers in some form or another.
+Here is a list of banks that offer fee-free wire transfers in some form or another.

 1. Ally Bank